Internal 1-topoi in 2-topoi: Preliminaries

 \begin{rmk} The obvious proof that a functor $f \colon \cC \to \cD$ which is a SOF is also a SOF in the 2-category $\Cat$ makes use of the axiom of choice (and in fact it cannot be proven without choice).
 This is one of several instances where choice is needed to prove that the 2-categorical generalization of some property of categories or functors does in fact specialize to the original notion in $\Cat$ (another is that of an object having finite limits, Definition~\ref{defn:has-finite-limits}).
 In particular, we need choice even to prove that $\Cat$ is an elementary 2-topos in our sense.

 However, these things should be seen side-effects of working in a strict setting.
-Specifically, if we instead consider the \emph{bicategory} $\mathcal{Ana}$ of categories and \emph{anafunctors} \cite{makkai-avoiding-choice}, we can indeed show \emph{without} choice that, for example, a SOF between two categories is a SOF in $\mathcal{Ana}$ (or rather the appropriate bicategorical analogue, which might be called a ``Street DOF'' following \cite{jonhnstone-fibrations}). \end{rmk}
+Specifically, if we instead consider the \emph{bicategory} $\mathcal{Ana}$ of categories and \emph{anafunctors} \cite{makkai-avoiding-choice}, we can indeed show \emph{without} choice that, for example, a SOF between two categories is a SOF in $\mathcal{Ana}$ (or rather the appropriate bicategorical analogue: the ``Street DOFs'' mentioned in \S\ref{subsec:intro-power-set}). \end{rmk}

 Next, we discuss the procedure of replacing a SOF by a DOF.

 \begin{defn} Given morphisms $E \tox{p} B \xot{p'} E'$ in a 2-category $\CC$, an \defword{equivalence of morphisms over $B$} between $p$ and $p'$ consists of morphisms $f \colon E \rightleftarrows E' \colon g$ with $f p' = p$ and $g p = p'$, and invertible 2-cells $\alpha \colon f g \to \id_E$ and $\beta \colon g f \to \id_E'$ with $\alpha p = \id_p$ and $\beta p = \id_{p'}$.
 We say that $g$ is a \defword{quasi-inverse of $f$ over $B$}.